lmjh/freelance_work_profile_website/README.md

 ### Returning Client User Stories

-* As a returning client, I want to quickly navigate to the information I need.
+* As a returning client, I want to quickly find information on services offered.
 * As a returning client, I want to be able to contact the freelancer through my preferred communication method.

 ### Design